installation

 What Happens to Solar Panels Over Time?

-Silicon panels degrade slowly under sustained sunlight, temperature cycling, and UV exposure.
-NREL's PV Fleet Performance Data Initiative (2020) tracked thousands of silicon modules across multiple climates and found a median degradation rate of 0.5%/year for crystalline silicon.
-A 400W panel at 0.5%/year retains:
+Silicon panels degrade slowly under sun, temperature cycling, and UV.
+NREL's PV Fleet Performance Data Initiative (2020) tracked thousands of modules and found a median degradation of 0.5%/year for crystalline silicon.
+A 400W panel at that rate retains:

 • Year 1: 397W (light-induced degradation, then stable)